edgarmendez94/Curate-virtual-library/README.md

 ## Description
 Introducing, curate.
 A revolutionizing way to view and curate image galleries.
 Curate was inspired by the ever-changing, digital world we live in today and allows users to view galleries of images in a digital museum.
-Curate also allows users to vote on what goes in the musuem, giving curate users independence and creativity.
+Curate also allows users to upload their own image that gets put in the musuem, giving curate users independence and creativity.
 This application is a full-stack one and connects the front-end and the back end through React.js.
 Other technologies used include Mongo.db, Express.js, Node.js, Axios, Bootstrap, Apollo, and Graphql.

 ## Table of Contents